Direct-PoseNet: Absolute Pose Regression with Photometric Consistency: Introduction

 Despite these benefits, drawbacks of the APR method are also apparent.
 It is known to be prone to overfit the training set and significantly less accurate than structure-based methods, as shown in Sattler \etal~\cite{Sattler19} and Shavit \etal~\cite{Shavit19} .
 Both studies suggest that scene geometry is key for obtaining accurate pose estimation.
 Prior efforts have tried to add geometric constraints by finding relative pose~\cite{Balntas18, Brahmbhatt18, Radwan18, Valada18} or using reprojection error~\cite{Kendall17}.
 Nevertheless, it is clear that existing single image APR solutions are not yet able to compete with structure-based methods.

-We address the problem of single-image APR by introducing a direct matching supervision inspired by visual odometry (VO) approaches \cite{Engel17, Engel13}.
+We address the problem of single-image APR by introducing direct matching supervision inspired by direct Visual Odometry (VO) approaches~\cite{Engel17, Engel13}.
 The key intuition is that the predicted pose error is inversely proportional to the visual similarity between the query image and a rendering of the 3D scene of the relocalized pose.
-Thus we propose a novel APR training framework to improve pose regression using direct matching, which aims to augment standard pose regression network training with a loss that measures the photometric similarity between the input query image and a rendering of an implicitly represented scene, produced by a differentiable renderer for a predicted pose.
+The proposed APR framework improves pose regression using direct matching supervised by the photometric similarity between the input query image and the rendered image of the scene using the predicted pose.
 In the testing stage, our method runs like a standard APR method without extra computational cost.
 To our knowledge, this paper is the first camera pose regression method to use direct matching/photometric supervision.
 We summarize our contributions as follows:

-\begin{itemize}[leftmargin=*] \item We introduce a novel camera relocalization training pipeline consisting of a pose regression network and a direct matching module.
-We incorporate a photometric loss that can be jointly optimized with traditional pose regression loss and provide statistical evidence for its advantages.
+\begin{itemize}[leftmargin=*] \item We introduce a novel camera relocalization pipeline consisting of a pose regression network and a direct matching module such that network learning is supervised by not only the traditional pose regression loss, but also a photometric loss.

-\item We discard manual tuning for weighted rotation and translation losses for pose regression networks.
-Instead, we propose to use SO(3) as an alternative camera rotation representation.
-We demonstrate its capability to achieve superior baseline results compare to prior customs, such as quaternion or logarithm of a unit quaternion for rotation representation. \end{itemize} With contributions above, our method achieves state-of-the-art performance in single-image APR on 7-Scenes benchmark and LLFF dataset.
+\item We show how unlabeled images can be leveraged using photometric loss in the direct matching module to further improve the pose regression performance without extra supervision, such as relative pose constraints. \end{itemize} With contributions above, our method achieves state-of-the-art performance in single-image APR on 7-Scenes benchmark and LLFF dataset.

 This paper is organized as follows: we introduce existing APR methods and other related work in \cref{sec:related_work}.
 Our relocalization pipeline is detailed in \cref{sec:method}, with experimental results and analysis discussed in \cref{sec:exps}. \cref{sec:conclusion} concludes our work.